Monica

 I build very small (but cute, I think!) side projects that are either an attempt at "art", or are a thing that I need in my life and can't find elsewhere (like, practicing ASL fingerspelling, ukulele chords, or uhhhh understanding time keeping in JavaScript).

-I sometimes also give talks at conferences, though the pandemic has really thrown a wrench into that.
+I sometimes also give talks at conferences, though the pandemic and my retirement from tech has really decreased the frequency.